TSEM: Temporally Weighted Spatiotemporal Explainable Neural Network for Multivariate Time Series: Introduction

 The rest of this paper is arranged in the following manner.
-Section 2 summarizes recent research on transparency in the realm of multivariate time series classification.
+Section 2 summarizes recent research on transparency in the realm of MTS classification.
 Section 3 explains the novel TSEM architecture and how its outputs should be interpreted.
 Section 4 details the experiments and methods of assessment.
 Section 5 summarizes the method's accomplishments and offers more perspectives on how to improve it.